Verse:

 Commentary by James Burton Coffman

 The apostle Paul applied this passage to the preaching of the Gospel (Romans 10:15); and the truth that Israel's God reigneth (Isaiah 52:7) is a reference to the same reality proclaimed "By John the Baptist, and by the Lord Jesus Christ himself, that, `The Kingdom of Heaven is at Hand!'"
 As regards the exact time when that reign of God (through Christ) began, it was upon that occasion when Jesus Christ declared that, "All authority in heaven and upon earth has been given unto me" (Matthew 18:18-20).
 Some people find it hard to harmonize the fact of God's current reign upon earth with the presence of much evil in the world; but all such doubts fail when it is realized that, at the very darkest hours in the history of the Old Israel, as in this chapter, while the people were languishing in captivity, God was reigning then; and God through Christ is reigning now!
 The most delusive notion ever entertained by mortals is that all men will, in some glorious tomorrow, submit to the Word of God.
 The reason that the vast majority of Adam's race are condemned to eventual destruction is due to the fact that God has given men the freedom of choice; and as Jesus said, "Broad is the way that leadeth to destruction, and many are they that enter in thereby" (Matthew 7:13).
 God will never rule in human hearts that reject his word, deny the Christ, and by choice prefer the service of Satan.
+This reference to those "who bring good tidings and publish peace" is an oft recurring subject in Isaiah, as in Isa.
+40:9 and Isa.
+41:27, another signature declaring Isaiah as the author.

 And how can they preach unless they are sent?
 As it is written, "How beautiful are the feet of those who bring good news!"